dslab-epfl/svshi/svshi/documentation/documentation.md

     SWITCH.off()
 ```

-This application sets a switch "on" (a light for example) when a binary sensor is in the "on" state (a push-button for example) or when the `INT_0` value equals 42.
+This application sets a switch "on" (a lamp for example) when a binary sensor is in the "on" state (a push-button for example) or when the `INT_0` value equals 42.
 The `invariant()` ensures that if these conditions are met, the switch is always in the "on" state and if they are not, it is set to "off".

 #### 2.2.2 Running apps